CompGenomeLab/phylostat/README.md

 ```

 ## Initialisation
-An instance of Phylo.IO is created using the init method:
+An instance of phylostat is created using the init method:
 ```js
     var treecomp = TreeCompare().init();
 ```